-(a) Three persons were admitted, after passing the test, in 1905, and one in each of the years 1908 and 1909. (b) No persons were admitted after passing the test in this year. (c) Not specified. (d) Bulgarians. (e) Including 63 Timorese. (f) Including 142 Timorese.
+(a) One person was admitted, after passing the test, in each of the years 1908 and 1909. (b) Not specified. (c) Bulgarians. (d) Including 162 Bulgarians. (e) A large percentage of these immigrants was Timorese.

-The following table has been prepared, shewing to what extent immigration has taken place into the several States of the Commonwealth from 1905 to 1913:-
+The following table has been prepared, shewing to what extent immigration has taken place into the several States of the Commonwealth from 1906 to 1914 :---